external-mirrors/mitra/docs/mitra_2_0.md

 - Removed `proxy_url` configuration parameter.
 Use `federation.proxy_url` instead.
 - Changed the default value of `authentication_methods` configuration parameter to `["password"]`.
 "Sign in with Ethereum" is now disabled by default.
 - Changed the default value of `instance_staff_public` configuration parameter to `true`.
+- Changed the default value of `limits.posts.character_limit` configuration parameter to `5000`.

 Prior to version 2.0, Mitra printed warnings when it encountered deprecated configuration parameters.
 In Mitra 2.0 these parameters are ignored.